 Safran Landing Systems is the world leader in aircraft landing and braking systems.
 They design, manufacture and repair landing gear.

-The Canadian Armed Forces are bringing a Bell CH-146 Griffon helicopter used for Search and Rescue.
-It will be flown by a female captain and a female flight engineer.
-The Canadian Forces Recruiting Centre also has a booth at the event, where you can ask about obtaining a degree and a pilot's license through the military.
+The Canadian Armed Forces has always been a large supporter of our event.
+The Canadian Forces Recruiting Centre has a booth at the event, where you can ask about obtaining a degree and a pilot's license through the military.

-CASARA will be displaying their Cessna 182 which is used to assist the Armed Forces during a search.
-They also have a booth, where you can discuss their role in searches in more detail.
+CASARA has many trained volunteer searches and some aircraft which are used to assist the Armed Forces during a search for a downed aircraft.
+They have a booth, where you can discuss their role in searches in more detail.

 The Air Cadet program is offered to Canadians aged 12 to 18.
-Inside the hangar, they are displaying a Schweizer SGS 2-33A Glider, which is used at Mountain View to train Air Cadets to fly.
 The 2 VandenBos Whitby Royal Canadian Air Cadet Squadron is out in force at the event.
 They have a booth at the event to discuss the opportunities to join the Air Cadets and what that entails.
 They offer a BBQ if you are hungry and many of the Air Cadets are volunteers at the event.

 Centennial College offers a number of non-flying aviation and aerospace post-secondary programs.
 At their booth at the event, you can discuss the aircraft maintenance, avionics maintenance, aircraft maintenance and management and avionics maintenance and management programs.
 There is a significant shortage of qualified people in these fields, so these are excellent career choices.

 Georgian College in Barrie offers a diploma and a master's degree program in aviation management.
 There are many opportunities for a career in aviation that does not involve flying airplanes.